Camino Portugués: Stage 2: Santarém to Coimbra8 Days & 7 Nights

 Today's highlight will be admiring the famous Roman ruins of Conimbriga

 Follow part of the original Roman road today to the famous Roman ruins of Conimbriga.
 Conimbriga is the largest Roman settlement in Portugal and the extensive site is well worth exploring.
-From here you will phone a taxi which will take you to your accommodation in Ega.
+Tonight you will overnight in Condexia - a short 25 min walk from Conimbriga

 Ascent: 98m / Descent: 286m